 5. KPIs or Key Performance Indicators

 In business "if you can’t measure it, you can’t manage it".
-Having set Goals and Targets in Strategic Planning exercise, it’s time to identify Key Performance Indicators to assess quality of performance.
+Having set Goals and Targets in Strategic Planning exercise, it’s time to identify Key Performance Indicators to assess the quality of performance.

 Key Performance Indicator is a pointer that shows how well or efficiently an activity has been performed.
 Key factors that are crucial to the success of any activity are measured or evaluated and indicated to assess performance.

-In airline industry, number of passengers transported per flight is a key performance indicator.
+In the airline industry, the number of passengers transported per flight is a key performance indicator.
 In a manufacturing industry number of units produced per assembly line is a key performance indicator.
-In a hotel industry number of rooms occupied over number of rooms available is a key performance indicator.
+In a hotel industry number of rooms occupied over the number of rooms available is a key performance indicator.
 In a hospital number of inpatients treated per bed is a key performance indicator.

 Every business has its own set of key performance indicators that when measured show the success of the business.
 By constantly and periodically monitoring key performance indicators, the management can gauge the health of the business and take necessary to steps to improve performance.

 Key performance indicators help comparison of performance with competing entities in the same business.
 In a freight forwarding business, average revenue per shipment may be a key performance indicator and freight forwarding companies can compare this indicator with competing companies and with the overall industry indicator to find where they stand.

 Key performance indicators are also used to assess the utilization of company’s resources.
 To assess utilization of sales team, sales generated per employee may be a key performance indicator.
 While this may be a good KPI for a sales or retail agency whose main activity is selling, revenue per employee may be a good KPI for a complete organization like an airline, hotel, hospital or manufacturing unit.